yerkes-gencore/bulk_template/README.md

 # Using the template #

-Assuming the config is set up correctly (see next section), you can execute the script by executing the `bulk_rnaseq_qc_template.runfile.Rmd`.
+Assuming the config is set up correctly (see next section), you can execute the script by executing the `scripts/bulk_rnaseq_qc_template.runfile.Rmd`.
 This should load all data, set up the analysis objects, and render the initial QC report in the reports folder.

  ### Experimental Design Table ###